jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - Peter Kristel for valuable comments on the Yoneda embedding
 - Willem Jan Palenstijn for corrections and comments regarding cartesian closed categories.
 - Tom de Jong for examples and suggestions for the section on adjunctions
+- Edward Kmett for examples of Monads arising from adjunctions in Haskell.

 -- Jan-Willem Buurlage (<janwillembuurlage@gmail.com>)